DraftKings promo code: Get $300 bonus and $200 off NFL Sunday Ticket for Chiefs vs. Chargers, NFL, college football betting on Friday

-DraftKings promo code: Get $300 bonus for Chiefs-Chargers and $200 off Sunday Ticket on Friday, September 5
+DraftKings promo code: Get $300 bonus for Chiefs-Chargers plus $200 off Sunday Ticket on Friday, September 5

 DraftKings offers over $200 off NFL Sunday Ticket, plus $300 in bonus bets for new users with the newest DraftKings promo code for the Week 1 NFL slate

-The first week of the 2025 NFL regular season continues with Chiefs vs. Chargers in Brazil on Friday and the latest DraftKings promo code gives new users $300 in bonus bets instantly and over $200 off NFL Sunday Ticket.
-That means you can bet on the NFL in Brazil game on Friday and load up with bonus bets to use on the rest of the Week 1 NFL schedule on Sunday and Monday.
-There's also college football action on Friday and a full slate in the MLB.
+The 2025 NFL regular season will continue on Friday and it's an ideal time to use the latest DraftKings promo code to get $300 in bonus bets instantly and over $200 off on NFL Sunday Ticket before the meat of the Week 1 NFL schedule hits.
+Chiefs vs. Chargers in Sao Paulo, Brazil, will begin at 8 p.m.
+ET on Friday night and we'll get to see stars like Patrick Mahomes, Justin Herbert, Travis Kelce and Ladd McConkey lighting it up in the southern hemisphere.
 Click here to get the upgraded DraftKings promo code for new users and take advantage of one of the best sportsbook promos:

 How to claim the DraftKings promo code